 1 ½ cups sugar

 1 ½ cups flour

-Our cake only needed 60 minutes but I did need to cover it with foil after about 40 minutes to keep it from over-browning.
+Our cake only needed 60 minutes, but I did need to cover it with foil after about 40 minutes to keep it from over-browning.
 Between the flavor and the texture, I don’t think I could have picked a better recipe.
-It included helpful details (instead of simply saying “beat until light and fluffy, it included estimates for how long that should take) that made the end result the success that it was.
-Instead of icing, I paired it with homemade caramel sauce for my birthday, but it would go great with sliced strawberries, compote, or simply a cup of coffee or tea.
+It included helpful details (instead of simply saying “beat until light and fluffy,” it included estimates for how long that should take) that made the end result the success that it was.
+Instead of icing, I paired it with homemade caramel sauce, but it would go great with sliced strawberries, any kind of compote, or simply a cup of coffee or tea.
 I will definitely be using this recipe again!